-Due to limited resources, box unit sets are currently provided only to school systems or clusters of local schools.
+Due to limited resources, box unit sets are currently provided only to public school systems or clusters of local schools.

 For Tennessee school systems

-To enroll in the Biology in a Box program, a school system’s Superintendent or Curriculum Coordinator must send a letter of interest to the Project Director, Dr. Susan Riechert by email, fax, or by U.S. mail, using the contact information below.
-The letter should include the name and contact information for a ‘Box Keeper,’ who will serve as the primary liaison between the school system and the University of Tennessee, and will take responsibility for circulating boxes among teachers.
-Once the letter is approved, delivery of a set of thematic units to the school system will be arranged.
-The Box Keeper will lend the units to schools who request them within the school system, and will interact with UT to obtain any replacement materials for the boxes, as well as agree to provide the Biology in a Box team with data regarding usage of the units within the school system.
+To enroll in the Biology in a Box program, a public school system’s Superintendent or Curriculum Coordinator must send a letter of interest to the Project Director, Dr. Susan Riechert by email, fax, or by U.S. mail, using the contact information below.
+The letter should include the name and contact information for a ‘Box Keeper,’ who will serve as the primary liaison between the public school system and the University of Tennessee, and will take responsibility for circulating boxes among teachers.
+Once the letter is approved, delivery of a set of thematic units to the public school system will be arranged.
+The Box Keeper will lend the units to schools who request them within the public school system, and will interact with UT to obtain any replacement materials for the boxes, as well as agree to provide the Biology in a Box team with data regarding usage of the units within the public school system.
 As data become available on box usage patterns, additional copies of the units may be provided.

-Note that while a set of thematic units valued at several thousand dollars will be donated to the joining school system, there is a mandatory in-service program that will be provided by two teacher facilitators.
-The school system will need to pay the cost of this in-service: $300 in facilitator fees and mileage costs to and from the school system.
+Note that while a set of thematic units valued at several thousand dollars will be donated to the joining public school system, there is a mandatory in-service program that will be provided by two teacher facilitators.
+The public school system will need to pay the cost of this in-service: $300 in facilitator fees and mileage costs to and from the public school system.

 Susan E. Riechert